A Life Well Lived

 Chadral Rinpoche lived to the considerable age of one hundred and four, counting by the Tibetan system which includes the months of gestation prior to birth.
 His had been a grand and long life and one which had been of benefit to countless sentient beings.

 He guided and took care of me for more than twenty years and the gratitude I feel along with the sense of the deep connection which will always exist between us is something which is not possible to describe in words.
-Next to the late Dilgo Khyentse Rinpoche he was one of the central and most important people in my life.
+Along with the late Dilgo Khyentse Rinpoche he was one of the central and most important people in my life.

-Since 2009 it had not been possible to meet face to face with Rinpoche but for me personally this had not been an issue.
-He was able to guide me through my retreat years and I had been extremely fortunate to be able to go to him when I needed his advice or to verify ‘experiences’ and I was able to complete the needful prior to that time.
+Since 2009 it had not been possible to meet face to face with Rinpoche but for me personally, this had not been an issue.
+I had had the great fortune to be able to spend much time with him and was guided closely through my retreat years.
+I had been extremely fortunate to be able to go to him when I needed his advice or to verify ‘experiences’.

 Before 2009, Rinpoche was very accessible although he never lingered too long in any one place.
 There were a few occasions when things might not have gone the way some people might have expected but this was part of the beauty of his style and expression.
 He was never a Lama to compromise on the things that he held dear, neither could he be ‘brought around’ once a decision about something or other had been made.

 A hundred and four years is a long time to be alive in the world.
-Rinpoche met and influenced so many people; he saved countless lives and lived out his term without compromising his convictions in any way.
+Rinpoche met with and was and an influential force in the lives of so many people.
+He saved countless lives and lived out his term without compromising his convictions in any way.
 His life was one of simplicity and integrity and stands as a testament and shining example for all those of us who were fortunate enough to witness at least a part of it as also for those who were not.

 He spent time in worlds so incredibly different.
 Imagine Tibet in the early nineteen hundreds long before the Chinese occupation and try to compare that world with the one in which we live now?
 He moved seamlessly through both, never missing a step, never faltering in his determination to benefit sentient beings.